twillis209/gps_paper_pipeline/README.md

 ### `conda` environments

 `environment.yaml` specifies the `conda` environment used to run the python scripts in the pipeline with the exception of the LDSC script, which has its own `conda` environment at `workflow/rules/ldsc/envs/ldsc.ymal`.
-The first environment should be activated prior to launching the pipeline whilst `snakemake` itself should manage the use of the LDSC environment through the `conda` directive in the relevant rules.
+The first environment should be activated prior to launching the pipeline whilst `snakemake` itself should manage the one-timeinstallation and activation of the LDSC environment through the `conda` directive in the relevant rules.

 Note that `snakemake` is not contained within the main `conda` environment as the version of `snakemake` with which the pipeline was developed, `7.14.0`, was not available through `conda` at the time of development.
 The pipeline should be compatible with versions of `snakemake` `>=7.14.0`.